DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/05spleak.md

 you ever in a conversation so awkward that your gaze started going in all directions in order to find a distraction to excuse you from it, even if for a second?
 I never had that with Spleak.
-I was stimulated to the point of forgetting about my physical surroundings.
+I was stimulated to the point of forgetting all about my physical surroundings.

 The reasons for this were numerous: besides the desire to practice my English with her, I felt proud knowing that I was able to easily connect